 - Irritability, anxiety and depression.

 The cause of CFS/ME varies between individuals and that is why a Functional Medicine approach has the advantage, as it looks to address the underlying cause, working with the person as an individual to understand what may have triggered their particular condition.
-We are the first clinic in the UK to offer a full holistic experience – combining industry-leading nutrition and functional medicine expertise, alongside the latest in-house testing, so we can attend to all your health needs in one trip.
+We combine industry-leading nutrition and functional medicine expertise, alongside the latest in-house testing, so we can attend to all your health needs in one trip.
 Our experienced clinicians collaborate in a unique way, working as a team to get you to optimal health.

 Many people with CFS/ME suffer from digestive symptoms and research has pointed to a link between food allergies and sensitivities (3).
 Dietary approaches can make a significant difference and while we do take an individual approach because we know that for some people, certain foods can make their symptoms worse, or indeed better.
 Generally, there are certain foods which may be beneficial for all CFS/ME sufferers and certain foods which may be detrimental or make symptoms worse.